 Robert McKee, STORY

-When I was struggling with my first memoir, a friend asked me two relatively simple questions which set light-bulbs off in my head enough to send me back to my book in a frenzy of redrafting.
+When I was struggling to turn my first memoir into a story that publishers would actually read, a friend asked me two relatively simple questions which set light-bulbs off in my head enough to send me back to my book in a frenzy of redrafting.
 I’d been working on the manuscript for over a year, but these two questions got me so clear on where the story needed fixing that a publisher commissioned it within months.

 These two questions can help you clarify the driving desire that moves the story of your memoir forward, too.

 These are the two driving desires behind every action that your protagonist (you) takes in the journey of your memoir.

 In memoir, the central protagonist is always you, because it’s personal story.

 Question Number 1: “What do you want?”